 JUMP TO KEY SECTIONS

 How to double-space on Google Docs (PC and Mac)

-In Google Docs, click the Line & paragraph spacing button.
+In Google Docs, click the Line and paragraph spacing button.
 This looks like a two-way vertical line next to three horizontal lines.

-After clicking Double from Line & paragraph spacing, everything you type will be formatted as double-spaced text.
+After clicking Double from Line and paragraph spacing, everything you type will be formatted as double-spaced text.

 If you want text you previously typed to be double-spaced, highlight it by clicking and dragging your cursor over it.
-Select Line & paragraph spacing–>Double.
+Select Line and paragraph spacing > Double.

-How to double-space on the Google Docs app (Android and iOS)
+How to double-space in the Google Docs app (Android and iOS)

 A menu for text formatting will pop up from the bottom of your screen.
-Press the Paragraph tab.
+Select the Paragraph tab.